 Every transaction has both a debit and a credit entry to maintain balance, meaning it uses the double-entry system.
 The applicable accounting standards, such as IFRS, US GAAP, or local national standards, depend on the company's regulatory requirements.

-On January 10, 2025, ABC Enterprises provided consulting services on credit for $25,000.
-Since this transaction involves recognizing revenue and increasing accounts receivable, the journal entry would be:
+On January 10, 2025, ABC Enterprises provided consulting services on credit for $25,000 to XYZ Corporation.
+Since this transaction involves recognizing revenue and increasing accounts receivable, let's walk through how to record this properly.

 Entry No. 001